alok-ai-lab/DeepInsight3D_pkg/README.md

 ### Example 2: Feature selection of saved model
 In this example, feature selection using class-activation maps (CAMs) is executed.
 It is assumed that Example 1 has been run before running this example.
 Running Example 1 will save model files in Models/Run.. folder, and also the data file Out1.mat (if norm1 is used) or Out2.mat (if norm2 is used).

 Running Example2.m will perform feature selection.
-However, steps are described here under.
+However, steps (in Matlab) are described here under.

 1.  copy saved model files in the correct folders
     ```